 Park clean up may seem to be a frivolous or trivial way to address neighborhood or community-wide needs.
 But in our collective experience as authors, we have seen several examples of such a half-day project kicking off a whole series of community pride events and innovations.
+Sometimes it even forms the basis for launching a new neighborhood association or block unit.

 As we have said elsewhere, a park clean up is a relatively easy event to plan and implement, and a recommended first step in community organizing if there's a park in need of some attention.